 Need: Hypertension is a major contributing factor to heart disease and kidney failure, and it is the single most important risk factor for stroke.
 Mississippi is one of 11 states in the southeast region of the United States known as the "Stroke Belt."
-This region has for at least 50 years had higher stroke death rates than other U.S. regions.
-Mississippi's high prevalence of hypertension is likely an important reason for the high coronary heart disease and stroke mortality rates in the state.
+For more than 50 years this region has had higher stroke death rates than other U.S. regions.
+Mississippi's high prevalence of hypertension is likely an important reason for the state's high coronary heart disease and stroke mortality rates.